-I‘ve been thinking about conversation hearts ever since ever since I stumbled across this poem in the sidewalk near the Ferry Building in San Francisco last November:
+I‘ve been thinking about conversation hearts ever since ever since I stumbled across the poem “Valentine “in the sidewalk near the Ferry Building in San Francisco last November.

 I always stop when I see a bronze poetry plaque embedded in the sidewalk, even when I’m in a hurry.
 Since these poems fit inside a small square, they’re usually short enough not to slow me down too much (although they typically come in multiples), but they often stay with me for quite some time.
 In this case, I love how this alphabetical arrangement of conversation hearts tells a story.

 Since I’d been thinking about candy hearts for months, as soon as Valentine’s day approached, I decided to make my own conversation heart creation in the form of a cake.

 I’d already made a heart cake a few years ago.
 While that particular cake’s multiple tiers made it an elaborate project, its pattern of repeating white hearts was simple yet stunning.
 To make a conversation heart cake, I just needed to figure out how to put sweet sayings on pastel colored hearts.

 When I mentioned the cake idea to my husband, he ran down to our basement without a word and started digging through unpacked boxes still piled high from our move.

 I couldn’t see him amid all that clutter, but I called out to ask him what he was doing.
 In a muffled reply, he said he had just the thing I needed for my project.